lilanrex/task2/fix-summary.md

 Hi,

-I spent some time working on the HackathonCard component and wanted to share what I found and fixed up.
+After checking the HackathonCard component, here are some of the issues I found and fixed.

 What Needed Fixing: